DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 ####Serial Communication####

 `void serialSetup()`
-Opens a serial port at 115200 baud.
+Opens a serial port at 115200 baud. ready for Piccolo instructions from Controllo or another host device.
+This is only needed if Piccolo is controlled remotely.

 `void serialLoop()`
+Main Serial loop, this should be called in program main loop to check for waiting piccolo instructions on the serial port.
+This is only needed if Piccolo is controlled remotely via Controllo or another host device.

 `boolean serialStream`
-Streams coordinates over Serial as G-Code

-`boolean disableMotion`
-Disables servo motion, for debugging purposes
+A debug flag used to stream Piccolo's move coordinates back over serial for rendering in Controllo.
+This is also useful for retrieving coordinates from Piccolo to debug your toolpath.

 ---